wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 ### Create & publish a landing page

 Microsoft AppSource requires ISVs to create and publish a landing page.
 This is where Microsoft will send people to when they've purchased, or transacted, the offer.
-For example, when a customer has checked out and entered their credit card or billing information, Microsoft AppSource will send the customer to this landing page.
+For example, when a customer has checked out and entered their credit card or billing information, Microsoft will send the customer to this landing page.

-The landing page is where people are going to end up and be presented with information about how to provision their services.
+The landing page is where subscribers go post-purchase to provision and setup their subscription.

 For more information, see [Build the landing page for your transactable SaaS offer in the commercial marketplace](/azure/marketplace/azure-ad-transactable-saas-landing-page).